The PSBB Millennium School, Chennai

 The PSBB Millennium School, abbreviated as PSBBMS, is a Central Board of Secondary Education (CBSE) affiliated school in Gerugambakkam and GST Road, Chennai, India.
-The school was founded by Mr.Shantanu Prakash, an educationist, and an ed-tech pioneer.
-He is also the founder of Educomp Solutions Ltd. The PSBB Millennium School is a collaborative venture between the Bala Bhavan Educational Trust that runs the PSBB Group of Schools and the Learning Leadership Foundation.
-Education World ranking for 2012 places the school to be the 84th best day school in the country, 9th in the Southern Zone and 9th in the City of Chennai.
+The school was founded by Shantanu Prakash.
+The PSBB Millennium School is a collaborative venture between the Bala Bhavan Educational Trust that runs the PSBB Group of Schools and the Learning Leadership Foundation.

 Branches

 GST Road

-The tiny tots of the Nursery function out of the GST Road Campus.
+The GST Road Campus includes a nursery.
 The open space for playing is equipped with play material that helps in the development of their gross motor skills..
-With Indian Music, Western Music, Dance and Role Play as part of the curriculum the children acquire knowledge through play-way methodology.
+With Indian Music, Western Music, Dance and Role Play as part of the curriculum, the children acquire knowledge through play-way methodology.